 About 14.5 million adults in the US suffer from alcohol use disorder, according to the National Institute on Alcohol Abuse and Alcoholism.
 Abuse of alcohol can result in many undesirable outcomes, including mishaps, injuries, and health issues like pancreatitis and liver disease, a severe public health issue.
 To conquer their addiction and achieve long-term recovery, persons who struggle with alcohol misuse must seek therapy and assistance.

-Is Alcohol Use Disorder Is A Disease?
+Is Alcohol Use Disorder Is A Chronic Disease?

 Alcohol use disorder meets the criteria for a disease in several ways.
 First, it has clear and identifiable causes, including both genetic and environmental factors.
 For instance, several studies have revealed that a person’s family history, as well as their mental health, stress levels, and social milieu, affect their chance of developing alcoholism.
 Additionally, alcohol use disorder has a range of symptoms that can impact a person’s physical and psychological health and daily functioning.
 These symptoms may include a compulsive need to drink, difficulty reducing or stopping alcohol consumption, and negative consequences such as neglecting responsibilities or experiencing problems in relationships due to drinking.